Loss of Retirement Income Benefits (Accidents on or after January 1, 1998)

 1. Joint and survivor annuity

-2. Life annuity with return of worker account balance
+2. Life annuity with return of worker account balance, or

 3. Life annuity with guarantee to age 70.

-For more information on the annuity payment schemes, see Ontario Regulation 562/99, as amended.
+For more information on the annuity payment schemes, refer to Ontario Regulation 562/99, as amended.

 The WSIB sends an LRI information package to workers who are entitled to an annuity, which includes the annuity election form.
-Workers must sign and return the annuity election form before turning 65 or the LRI benefit is paid as the default annuity outlined below.
+Workers must sign and return the annuity election form before turning 65 or the LRI benefit is paid as the default annuity outlined as follows:

-• If the worker has a spouse (as defined in 20-01-02, Definitions and Application Dates) with whom he/she was cohabiting at age 65, the LRI benefit is paid as a joint and survivor annuity, unless the worker and spouse make a joint election indicating otherwise.
+• If the worker has a spouse (as defined in 20-01-02, Definitions and Application Dates) with whom the worker was cohabiting at age 65, the LRI benefit is paid as a joint and survivor annuity, unless the worker and spouse make a joint election indicating otherwise.

 • If the worker does not have a cohabiting spouse at age 65, the default option is a life annuity with a return of worker account balance.